ashley9368/Winstons-Fanclub-Project-1/READMEWinstonfanclub.md

 2. I would like to make the home page more welcoming, And add more sub pages regarding specific important events in Churchill's life.
 3. I'd like to add a custom cursor when you hover over buttons.
 4. I would like to add a video of one of Churchill's speeches.
+5. I would also like a much better thank you page.

 ### Accessibility